FIL-Builders/fil-frame/README.md

 FIL-Frame unlocks several unique features that make it an ideal starting point for developers looking to build decentralized applications (dApps) on the Filecoin network:

-- On-Chain File Storage Deals: FIL-Frame enables developers to create and manage file storage deals directly on the blockchain (FVM) via smart contracts.
+- **On-Chain File Storage Deals**: FIL-Frame enables developers to create and manage file storage deals directly on the blockchain (FVM) via smart contracts.
 This ensures transparency, security, and immutability for storage transactions.

-- Seamless Integration with FVM: The repository provides built-in support for Filecoin's EVM compatible network, allowing developers to easily interact with the Filecoin network and leverage its decentralized storage capabilities, using tooling they're already familiar with.
+- **Seamless Integration with FVM**: The repository provides built-in support for Filecoin's EVM compatible network, allowing developers to easily interact with the Filecoin network and leverage its decentralized storage capabilities, using tooling they're already familiar with.

-- Multiple Storage Onramp Options: FIL-Frame offers various storage onramp options, including Lighthouse, Storacha and Akave, giving developers the flexibility to choose the solution that best fits their needs.
+- **Multiple Storage Onramp Options**: FIL-Frame offers various storage onramp options, including Lighthouse, Storacha and Akave, giving developers the flexibility to choose the solution that best fits their needs.

-- Comprehensive Smart Contract Management: With Hardhat integration, developers can efficiently develop, deploy, and test smart contracts, easing the workflow for developers.
+- **Comprehensive Smart Contract Management**: With Hardhat integration, developers can efficiently develop, deploy, and test smart contracts, easing the workflow for developers.

-- User-Friendly Frontend: The Next.js frontend provides a modern and responsive interface for interacting with the blockchain, making it easier for users to engage with the dApp.
+- **User-Friendly Frontend**: The Next.js frontend provides a modern and responsive interface for interacting with the blockchain, making it easier for users to engage with the dApp.

 These features make FIL-Frame a powerful and versatile tool for developers entering the Filecoin ecosystem, providing all the necessary components to build robust and scalable decentralized applications.

-## Getting Started
+## Installation

 ### Prerequisites